 The business must be seeking employees that:

-- are relocating from a metropolitan area to regional NSW.
-Regional residence must be at least 50km from original metropolitan residence and within the same region as the eligible business
+- are relocating from a metropolitan area to regional NSW, with the regional residence at least 50 kilometres from the original metropolitan residence and within the same region as the eligible business

 - are Australian citizens or permanent residents on the date they commence employment.